manjaro/mdd/README.md

 # Manjaro Data Donor

-MDD provides a secure way to gather anonymized data about the usage of Manjaro.
+MDD provides us with a secure way to receive anonymized data about the usage of Manjaro.
-This way we can learn how Manjaro is used by our users and can concentrate our efforts on what matters most.
+This way we can learn how Manjaro is used by our users and we can focus our efforts on what matters most in order to improve the user experience.

-The data is anonym in two ways:
+**The data is anonym in two ways:**
 - We only collect impersonal information about the hardware and the environment.
-In particular we **don't store IP addresses**.
+In particular **we don't store IP addresses**.
 - To differentiate systems we need a unique identifer.
 For that we use [`/etc/machine-id`](https://www.freedesktop.org/software/systemd/man/latest/machine-id.html), what is hashed before being sent.

-The data is being gathered on our Hetzner data server.
+The data is being stored in a database on one of our Hetzner servers.
 Visualizations of the data are made available via Grafana [here](https://metrics.manjaro.org/public-dashboards/cb0f690cba304389bf3ed2c254c14c01).
-We plan on adding more diagrams for interesting data later on.
+We plan on adding more charts for interesting data later on.

 ## Setup Instructions